shipyardapp/Shipyard-Documentation/docs/reference/logs/logs-overview.md

 - [Fleet Logs](fleet-logs.md)

 :::tip Pro Tip
-You can export your logs with our [API endpoint](../api.md#list-voyages).
+You can export your logs with our [List Voyages API endpoint](../api.md#list-voyages).
 You can also use our [Library Blueprint](../../blueprint-library/shipyard-api/shipyard-api-overview.md) to accomplish the same thing.
 :::

 ## Additional Notes